Wolves in our homes?

 So, the theory that says our domestic dogs are constantly seeking to dominate us is flawed at best.
 In fact, considering that dogs have been domesticated for at least 12000 years and, probably a lot longer; it makes little sense to approach them as a wolf in our home trying to dominate us.

 I would urge dog owners to read ‘In defence of dogs – why dogs need our understanding’ (Bradshaw, 2012).
 John Bradshaw is a biologist based at the University of Bristol.
 He has studied the behaviour of domestic dogs and their owners for over 25 years.
-I will not repeat the references contained in his book.
+I will not repeat his references contained in his book.
 I would, however, urge any dog owner or prospective dog owner to read his book.
 It will be of enormous benefit in helping you to understand your dogs and the way to live with them.

-John Bradshaw thinks, and so do I, that we should look to understand our dogs and help them live with us as family members and, not as a species in our home that needs to be dominated at all costs.
+John Bradshaw thinks, and so do I, that we should look to understand our dogs and to help them live with us as family members and, not as a species in our home that needs to be dominated at all costs.
 There is no doubt, in my mind that this way of thinking can only help the welfare of our dogs.
 There is no need to apply practices that punish our dogs if we feel they a behaving inappropriately.
 Better understanding will result in better outcomes for the dogs we have chosen to bring into our homes to share our lives with.

 Reference: